 “Life really is what you make it.
 No excuses, no expectations just possibilities and potential.
 You can have and be whatever you want.
 You just need to change the way you see the world and yourself.

 This isn’t just idealism or a false, contrived millennial idea.
-I know it is truth because I’m living that change.
+I know it is true because I’m living that change.

 It was a dark, wet, March evening when I was driving from Bristol to Plymouth alone along the same stretch of the A38 I had driven too many times that year already when I broke down.
-Not my car, but me!
+Not my car – me!
 I pulled over and cried and just couldn’t stop.

-I couldn’t do it anymore.
-I couldn’t carry on living the life I was trying so hard to maintain.
+There was a realisation, that I simply could not carry on living the life I was living and trying so hard to maintain.
 I was annoyed at myself on top of it – How had I got there?
-Only I had made the choices which led me there – How had my own choices led me to a life that made me so miserable, energy less and drained?
+Only I had made the choices that led me there – How had my own choices led me to a life that made me so miserable, energy-less and drained?

-The following day with sweaty palms and a summersaulting stomach, I handed my notice in to my manager.
+The following day with sweaty palms and a somersaulting stomach, I handed my notice into my manager.

 Instant regret, fear and uncertainty flooded my veins.
 I left the office and got into my car ready for another Bristol to Plymouth drive and my head pounded with a pain I honestly hadn’t ever experienced before – ‘what the hell am I doing?’
 I literally shouted to myself out loud.

-And then, as if in an instant, it felt like a cloud lifted, the pressure in my head drained down through my veins, out my toes and left me feeling utterly exhilarate.
-I smiled so big and so hard as I drove along, it felt like I had won the lottery.
+And then, as if in an instant, it felt like a fog lifted and the pressure in my head drained down through my veins, out my toes and left me feeling utterly exhilarate.
+I smiled so big and so hard as I drove along – it felt like I had won the lottery!

 Right now, I am sat on the beautiful white sand of a jungle lined beach in Costa Rica staring out at the crystal clear ocean, lapping gently at my feet.
 An unblemished blue sky is above me and the heat from the afternoon sun is enveloping me.
 I can’t believe I am here.
-I can’t believe the adventure I’ve had these last few months.
+I can’t believe the wild and grounding adventure I have had, these last few months.

-I am so proud of myself.
+I am so proud of myself for choosing change.
 I am so happy.
-Life has changed in ways I couldn’t have imagined back then.
-I ‘chose’ life.
-I chose to see the world as a playground and life as a story book.
+How I see life has changed in ways I couldn’t have imagined back then.
+I choose life.
+I choose to see my life as a storybook, made up of many chapters.

-I prioritised reconnecting with myself and finding out what I love, what makes me tick again rather than conformity; and that feeling of freedom is bringing tears to my eyes right now.
+Prioritising reconnecting with myself, remembering what I love and what makes me tick, rather than conformity – and this feeling of freedom that has come from doing so – is bringing tears to my eyes right now as I write.

-Did I come across criticism to get here?
+Did I come across criticism for my choices?
 Loads!
-Did I feel cripling fear?
+Did I feel crippling fear before I leapt?
 Absolutely.
 Did it take me to places I expected to go?
-Not in the slightest!
-It has taken me beyond.
-It has brought me to this feeling right now, a deep sense of peace and happiness.
+Not in the slightest – it has taken me beyond!
+It has brought me to this feeling, right now, of a deep sense of peace and happiness in the present moment.
 I used to ponder whether there was more to life than the one I was settling for and now I know that answer loud and clear!